We celebrate National DNA Day on April 25

 Are you looking for the perfect reason to pack your lunch and head outdoors?
 Then you’ll be pleased to learn that National Picnic Day is just around the corner.
 As the temperatures rise and the clouds fade, people grab their favorite meals and head out for a relaxing picnic.

 The problem, though, is that many foods are harmful to teeth.
 In addition, you may not know about the danger.
-The good news is: you can still enjoy tasty treats without putting your oral health at risk.
+The good news is: you can still enjoy tasty treats without putting your oral health

 You and your family will not need to miss out on the fun to stay in good shape.
 While not everyone knows what to eat and what to avoid, the following information will point you in the right direction.